fwiskevin/git/readme.txt

 git is free software distributed under the GPL. git has a mutable index called stage. git tracks changes of files.ls
-Creating a new branch dev.It is very quick.
+Creating a new branch dev.It is very quick and simple.